 A word of caution for club administrators

-There have been several surveys which suggest that no more than 50% of members will return when the club reopens.
-Worse still, that figure will probably be much lower if the club requires masks to be worn throughout the session.
+There have been several surveys which suggest that no more than 50% of members will ever return when the club reopens.
+Worse still, that figure will probably be much lower if masks must be worn throughout the session.
 These findings are supported by the footfall figures for clubs which are already open in Europe.
 Reduced numbers of players not only dictate that clubs put up prices to cover fixed costs.
 It also devalues the competition.
 Noone wants to play a two and a half table Howell movement with a half hour sit out.
-But that ia what in happening at a club in Fuengirolla where I used to play.
-Yesterday (14/1/21) there were again only 5 pairs compared to 27 pairs on the corresponding Thursday last year***.
+But that ia what in happening.
 Which all adds up to a vicious circle with ever decreasing player numbers and spiralling costs relative to the income generated.

-Keep F2F bridge alive for club members by adopting a home-based bubble system for competitions
+Keep F2F bridge alive for club members by adopting at least a home-based bubble system for competitions

 Do NOT reopen clubs if the wearing of masks is still to be compulsory.

 A lighthearted look at what transpired at a club on the Costa del Sol last summer

 The local authorities duly responded efficiently and sympathetically to the request for the green light for the club to reopen last July.
 But the council insisted on sending their own team of workers to completely disinfect the building before human beings could enter.
 Unfortunately, the caretaker forgot to tell her four legged friend who sneaked into the premises and hid behind an armchair.
 The poor little thing ended up in intensive care.
 Dog lovers will be relieved to hear she made a complete recovery.